 Please note: a valid prescription is required for all prescription medication.

-Exelon Patch contains rivastigmine, a cholinesterase inhibitor (medicine that increases acetylcholine signaling in the brain).
-In some people living with dementia, acetylcholine levels are reduced, which can affect memory, attention, and daily function.
-Rivastigmine slows the breakdown of acetylcholine, which may help with symptoms, even though it does not cure the underlying disease.
+The active ingredient is rivastigmine, a cholinesterase inhibitor (medicine that helps preserve acetylcholine signaling in the brain).
+In dementia, lower acetylcholine activity can affect memory, attention, and daily function.
+This medicine may help symptoms, but it does not cure Alzheimer’s disease, Parkinson’s disease dementia, or the underlying progression of either condition.

-Rivastigmine patches are used for mild to moderate dementia of the Alzheimer’s type and for mild to moderate dementia associated with Parkinson’s disease.
-On BorderFreeHealth, many people browsing the Alzheimer’s Disease Dementia and Parkinson’s Disease Dementia hubs are comparing options recommended by a clinician.
-These hubs are intended for browsing related therapies and topics, not for self-diagnosis.
+In U.S. labeling, rivastigmine patches are used for mild, moderate, and severe dementia of the Alzheimer’s type and for mild to moderate dementia associated with Parkinson’s disease.
+The Alzheimer’s Disease Dementia and Parkinson’s Disease Dementia hubs can help families browse related prescription categories, but diagnosis and treatment selection remain clinical decisions.

-A clinician may consider Exelon Patch 30 Units when a patch format is preferred for adherence, tolerability, or caregiver support.
-It is not appropriate for everyone.
-People with a known hypersensitivity to rivastigmine, other carbamate derivatives, or patch components should not use it.
-A prior severe skin reaction from rivastigmine patches (for example, allergic contact dermatitis that spreads beyond the patch site) is also a reason to avoid re-exposure and seek medical guidance.
+This treatment is not appropriate for everyone.
+People with a known hypersensitivity to rivastigmine, other carbamate derivatives (a related drug chemical group), or patch components should not use it.
+A previous allergic contact dermatitis (allergic rash triggered by skin contact) that spread beyond the patch site is also a reason to avoid re-exposure until a clinician reviews the reaction.

-- Best fit factors: patch routine is manageable
+- Best fit factors: a daily patch routine is realistic.

-- Disclose history: slow heartbeat or fainting episodes
+- Disclose history: fainting, slow heartbeat, ulcers, or bleeding should be discussed.

 Dosage and Usage